Email Consent Statement

-The good news is that you have opportunities to reap the rewards of socialization right outside your door.
-Meals, activities, events, exercise, and outings offer lots of ways to connect with other residents, and develop social bonds.
+The good news is that Holiday residents have ample opportunities to reap the rewards of socialization right outside their doors.
+Shared meals with neighbors, organized activities and events, fitness classes with friends, game nights, happy hours and outings are all great ways to build relationships with other residents.

-It’s important to remember that healthy social engagement isn’t merely about having a packed calendar though.
-When Dr. Kyle’s team surveyed Holiday residents last year they found feeling connected socially isn’t just about keeping busy with activity, but rather about having meaningful relationships with peers at the community and in the local town.
-“A sense of community is built when people are free to share who they are, and what makes them a person,” says Dr. Kyle
+But healthy social engagement is more than having a packed calendar.
+When Holiday surveyed residents, they found feeling connected socially isn’t just about keeping busy with activity, but rather about having meaningful relationships with peers at the community and in the local town.

 Holiday knows that meeting people and sharing experiences helps us thrive, while also offering the emotional support needed to stay healthy.